Robert Moffat (missionary): Missionary career

-In September 1816, Moffat was formally commissioned at Surrey Chapel in London as a missionary of LMS (on the same day as John Williams) and was sent out to South Africa.
-His fiancée Mary Smith (1795–1870) was able to join him three years later, after he returned to Cape Town from Namaqualand.
+By September 1816, Moffat was formally commissioned at Surrey Chapel, Southwark in London as a missionary of LMS (on the same day as John Williams) and was sent out to South Africa.
+He made the eighty-six day voyage from England to Cape Town aboard the sailing ship Alacrity, arriving in the sweltering heat of January, which was midsummer in South Africa.
+His fiancée, Mary Smith (1795–1870), was able to join him three years later.